Identification of Lady Bugs

 especially to those that are illuminated by the sun (typically the

-Darker colors or buildings in the shade are less likely to have problems.
+Darker colors and buildings in the shade are less likely to have problems.

 After spending the winter months tucked away in a wall void or other